Pricing is a critical part of selling a home.

 After three months, this would fall to 94%.

-How do you price your house to sell faster?
+Pricing your house to sell

 1. Get multiple valuations